Reusing code

 add 1 2

-That’s a perfectly valid expression of our language, and add behaves, for all intents and purposes, like a function with two parameters.
+That’s a perfectly valid expression (feel absolutely free to write the AST value for it and confirm!), and add behaves, for all intents and purposes, exactly like a function with two parameters.
 This process of turning a function that takes n parameters and turning it into a chain of n functions is called currying.

 Should we drop Let ?